catfacedck/Dragonflybsd-Acer-Nitro-Laptops-AN515-5158-XXX/Readme.md

    ```
    dmesg|less
    ```

+   >[!Note]
-   Inspect the messages to ensure Ethernet was detected as well as the mousepad and audio.
-   One must have Ethernet with the corresponding driver to continue with the installation.
+   > Inspect the messages to ensure Ethernet was detected as well as the mousepad and audio.
+One must have Ethernet with the corresponding driver to continue with the
+    installation.

    View all the pci devices and their driver attachments.
 The Ethernet hardware is attached to the pci bus.
 At the command prompt type:
    ```